tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 034.md

 - [[Keth Darklighter|Keth]] takes the lead sneaking into the building to figure out if there is something causing the sound.
 The group follows from a safe distance back.
 - [[Keth Darklighter|Keth]] hears the banging coming from further back. [[Seven]] checks in then takes a seat and wait to see what happens.
 - [[Sihrr]] shouts out it might be the "hands".
 He hears something back behind us skittering.
 - We enter combat with a large red toad.
 A creature floats through a wall, it's incorporeal but retakes physical form after it passes through the wall.
-Seven drops from 54 to
+-